lilanpei/AI-based-Autonomic-Management-of-Structured-Parallel-Programs/autoscaling_env/rl/README.md

   --output autoscaling_env/rl/runs/sarsa_run_<timestamp>/plots/training_curves.png
 ```

-The script rebuilds the combined Reward/QoS/Epsilon plot from the stored JSON.
+The plotter accepts either `training_metrics.json` or `logs/training.log` and
+overlays checkpoint evaluation means ± 1σ whenever `evaluation_metrics.json` is
-If `--output` is omitted, the plot is saved alongside the metrics file under a
+present (or supplied via `--evaluation`).
+If `--output` is omitted, the figure
-`plots/` subdirectory.
+is saved next to the metrics file inside a `plots/` subdirectory.

 ## Configuration Tips